INTRODUCTION

 This research was going to form the contents of a book but we decided that if the information was published, it would become fact and any errors would become fixed as the truth.
 To put it on the web allows all interested people to become involved.
 We can keep the research continuing.
 Maybe we will publish at some stage in the future.

-I would not claim that what I have produced is complete, as there are certainly more records tucked away in archives and record offices which need to be found.
+I would not claim that what I have produced is complete, as there are certainly more records tucked away in attics, archives and record offices which need to be found.
 What I offer here is the distillation of what I have found so far – if you can add anything, no matter how small, please email me and I will include your contribution.
 If you disagree with anything I have shown, please also contact me and we can discuss your information.

 Lastly to everyone who helped and should be named in the sources and to anyone I have missed – thank you.